The word “volcano” comes from the Roman name “vulcan” – the Roman god of fire.

 Due to the intense pressure and extreme temperatures beneath the surface, eventually it forces this molten rock, called magma, upwards in a massive explosion, creating a volcano.

-HOW ARE VOLCANOES FORMED ?
+HOW DO VOLCANOES FORM ?

 If we could dig through the Earth’s surface right in the center, we would find four different layers.
-It is the activity in these layers, that causes earthquakes and volcanoes.
+It is the activity in these layers that causes earthquakes and volcanoes.

 From the center outwards, the Earth’s layers are, the inner core, the outer core, the mantle and the crust.
 We live on the crust and it is the layer we know most about.